 Miami University at Hamilton's distance-learning program, aka "eMiami," offers students several online degree options at the associate and bachelor's levels.
 School accreditation is through the Higher Learning Commission, and most e-learning occurs through the Niihka learning system.
 Students can find the delivery of course content, discussions and chats, quiz and surveys, and the posting of grades online.

 Online education at Kent State University at Stark is offered at various degree levels and in many different subject areas.
 Among its distance-learning offerings are associate, bachelor's and master's degrees as well as online certificates and endorsements.
-Programs available through e-learning include but are not limited to a certificate in online learning and teaching, an RN-to-BSN degree, and a master's degree in health informatics.
+Programs available through the online college include but are not limited to a certificate in online learning and teaching, an RN-to-BSN degree, and a master's degree in health informatics.

 How would you describe your institution's approach to online learning?